e4drcf/ewizardjs-docs/docs/documentation/navigator.md

 	}
 ```

-In the example above is defined horizontal navigation by slides (performed on _swipe-left/swipe-right_ gestures) and vertical navigation by chapters(performed on _swipe-down/swipe-up_ gestures)
+In the preceding example is defined horizontal navigation by slides (performed on _swipe-left/swipe-right_ gestures) and vertical navigation by chapters(performed on _swipe-down/swipe-up_ gestures)

 ## Navigator' events subscribers